 Start with the Florida Department of Business and Professional Regulation's contractor license lookup.
 Any qualified contractor should have current state credentials and clean disciplinary records.
 We recommend checking this before scheduling your first meeting.

 Ask for local references in your specific area.
-A contractor who works primarily in Miami might not understand Palm Beach County building requirements or design preferences.
+A contractor who works mostly in Miami might not understand Palm Beach County building requirements or design preferences.
 Regional expertise makes a difference in materials selection and construction methods.

 Door-to-door solicitation is an automatic disqualifier.
 Legitimate contractors have steady work through referrals and don't need to cold-call neighborhoods.
 Same goes for unsolicited phone calls or text messages.